 Another important consideration is naming a trustee.
 The trustee has the important role of managing the trust funds for the benefit of the child.
 Therefore, the trustee must be someone who can be trusted.
 However, that does not mean that choosing a reliable friend or family member is a good idea.
 Trust administration can be complicated.
 If the trustee cannot effectively manage the trust, the child is the one who ultimately suffers.
 For this reason, many people choose corporate trustees or attorneys to manage their trusts.

 For those who do not feel comfortable putting a corporate trustee in sole charge of managing trust funds, there are additional options.
 One of those options is to name a co-trustee.
 The co-trustee could be a trusted friend or family member who may not have the time to administer the trust alone, but who can provide oversight to make sure the child’s best interests are being protected.
 Likewise, a reliable friend or family member could be named as a trust protector.
 Trust protectors do not handle any of the day-to-day administration of the trust.
 However, they are available to oversee its administration and ensure that assets are protected for the benefit of the child.

 Creating a Houston Estate Plan That Provides for Your Special Needs Child

 If you have a child with special needs, you will need an attorney with the proper knowledge and skill to put together a Houston estate plan that meets those needs.
 The attorneys at McCulloch & Miller, PLLC have the experience to meet all of your estate planning needs.
 Our attorneys will take the time to understand your estate-planning goals, and use their knowledge to craft a plan that achieves them.
-Give us a call at 713-333-8900 to schedule a free consultation, and start planning your estate today.
+Give us a call at 713-333-8900 to schedule a consultation, and start planning your estate today.